bgu-frontend/hw4-security/README.md

     1. Security mechanisms.
     2. Tests.
     3. Onliny hosting.
-    4. security bonus part, if exists: I'll git-check-out the code version to before and after security was implemented, and check that the attack script is successful/failing in the matching cases.
+    4. security bonus part, if exists: I'll git-check-out the code version before and after security was implemented, and check that the attack script is successful/failing in the matching cases.